 The first step you need to go through is to figure out whether you need an Uruguay business visa or not.
 This article explained in the above section that a few countries do not need a visa for short stays in Uruguay.

-See the above list and determine your nationality is among them or not.
+See the above list and determine whether your nationality is among them or not.
 If yes, you do not need to follow the below procedure.
 You can visit the country with your passport.

 So do your research for a few minutes and save yourself all the trouble and time to apply for the visa.
 If not, follow the below steps.